guardian/all-newsletters-page-proto/docs/01-design-doc.md

 What needs holding in state and where does it need to be shared?

 -   The selected list of newsletters needs to be shared across the page.
+-   Whether a user is signed in and their current newsletter subscriptions.
--   Whether an email is valid or not will need holding in state as well
+-   Whether an email is valid or not will need holding in state as well, only in the sign in form.

 <!-- URL reference links -->